9 Best Whole Life Insurance Plans in Singapore 2025 by Class

 However, it is up to you to decide whether you want an all-encompassing whole life plan that covers everything; or do you already have existing insurance for TPD and/or CI and are just looking for death coverage?

-Ultimately, the right type of life policy varies based on individual, so consider your circumstances and priorities before deciding to ensure you get the right coverage for you and your loved ones.
+Ultimately, the right type of protection coverage varies based on individual, so do take into account your circumstances and priorities before making your decision to ensure you get the right coverage for you and your loved ones.

 After all, life insurance is a long-term commitment, and having to change or buy a new plan will incur unnecessary costs.